The Centre for Investigative Journalism

 Oil Trade Tracking.
 Hands-on.

-This class will introduce participants to approaches to tracking and reporting on the opaque oil trade. – The value of commodity tracking and presentation of powerful stories based on it – Introduction to the basics of the oil market – Review of data sources for oil and ship tracking: ○ Refinitiv ○ Kpler ○ Import […]
+Hands-on.
+This class will introduce participants to approaches to tracking and reporting on the opaque oil trade.
+The trainers will explain the value of commodity tracking through the presentation of some powerful stories that relied on the practice.

 28 June 2023